HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

         auto [row,col] = next.top();
         next.pop();

-        // If this space is the exit, we have found our path. if (map[row][col] == 'E')
+        // If we reached the exit, we are done. if (map[row][col] == 'E')
             return true;